WincerChan/InkStone/docs/api.md

 - `discussion_url` is null when the post has no discussion yet.
 - `post_id` must start with `/` and cannot contain whitespace.
 - Discussion titles are mapped to paths: `hello-world` -> `/posts/hello-world/`.
 For special pages, set the discussion title to the full path (e.g. `/life/`).
 Legacy titles like `posts/hello-world` are supported.
+- TODO: comment reactions may be added later (pending evaluation to avoid overlap with kudos).

 Error responses: